srowles/go-game-of-life/README.md

 Your job is to implement the rules above, with tests, and the play with the result.

+There is a simple main that can be used to run and display the game of line in a terminal.
+This relies on `github.com/nsf/termbox-go` so make sure you run `go get` before running the exercise.

 Some life examples:

 Stable life, doesn't change